chc-comp/scripts/format/README.md

 Given SMT-LIB horn clauses, attempts to format the clauses to the CHC-COMP format.
-Original script from @dddejan.
+Original script by @dddejan.

 - splits multiple-query scripts to single query ones (separated by `exit`)
 - forces head predicate application arguments to be (distinct) variables